Singularity Jobs

 module load centos

-srun -p batch --mem=1g -c 4 --time=2:00:00 --pty centos.sh
+srun -p epyc --mem=1g -c 4 --time=2:00:00 --pty centos.sh

 Non-Interactive Singularity

-image file as well as a command.
+image file as well as a command to run.

 Basics